-You’re reading the blog of Crystal Bae, a graduate student of Geography at the University of California, Santa Barbara.
-I completed my undergraduate studies at the George Washington University with a B.A. in English and a minor in Geographic Information Systems (GIS).
+You’re reading the blog of Crystal Bae, a graduate student of Geography at the University of California, Santa Barbara (UCSB).
+I completed my undergraduate studies at the George Washington University with a B.A. in English Literature and a minor in Geographic Information Systems (GIS).
 My master’s degree is in Geography, also from UCSB.
-My passions are urban geography, mass transit systems, bicycling, photography, modernist literature, and learning languages.
+My passions are urban geography, transportation and mass transit systems, bicycling, photography, modernist literature, and learning languages.

 I’m an urban explorer.
 Megacities fascinate me, though I also love natural landscapes, hiking, and the outdoors.
 I consider myself a geo-nerd and will rarely turn down a chance to visit a UNESCO World Heritage site or national park.
 In undergrad, my friend and I hosted a specialty music show on our campus radio station called Wanderlust – our way of traveling the world through song.
 That curiosity into how people live throughout the world doesn’t leave you.
 It’s also the reason I love to study languages – the more widely you can communicate, the more you understand about the world around you.